ComplianceAsCode/auditree-framework/doc-source/running-on-travis.rst

 * A ``.travis.yml``: this will define the Travis run which will run ``travis/run.sh`` script.

 * A git repository for storing generated evidence.
-You can create a private GHE project for this.
+You should create a private project/org for this.

 * Credentials generator: for that, a python script can be used for generating the credentials files from environment variables defined